 If your business gives primarily advice to its clients then the cover you will need to protect yourself from the cost of possible legal claims is professional indemnity insurance.

-Every business that has face to face contact with its customers, deals with the public or its activities involve third party property would be unwise not to invest in public liability insurance.
+Every business that has face to face contact with its customers, deals with the public or its activities involve third party property would be unwise not to invest in self employed public liability insurance.

 The third legal cover, required by law, is employers’ liability insurance which every business that employs staff must have.